A UTAH LAKE CONSERVATION COALITION INITIATIVE HOSTED BY CONSERVE UTAH VALLEY

 Repeal HB272 or lose the Lake

 Despite its environmental, cultural, and economic importance, our lake is in grave danger because of a law passed in 2018.
 The “Utah Lake Amendments” (H.B.
 272) created a loophole that allowed the lakebed to be given to commercial developers.
-Right now, an LLC called “Lake Restoration Solutions” is preparing to build 20,000 acres of dredged islands and house 500,000 people on them.
-The state legislature gave this company a $10 million loan guarantee last year to subsidize their fundraising and permitting efforts (coverage here).
+Right now, an LLC called “Lake Restoration Solutions” is preparing to build 20,000 acres of dredged islands and house up to 500,000 people on them.
+The state legislature gave this company a $10 million loan guarantee in 2021 to subsidize their fundraising and permitting efforts (coverage here).

 State resources and taxpayer dollars should not be used to subsidize a real estate venture that claims to have billions lined up from foreign investors.
-Repealing H.B.
-272 will restore Utah Lake’s constitutional protection, ensuring Utah Lake is held in “public trust” in perpetuity for all Utahns, present and future.
+H.B.
+240 was passed in the 2022 legislative session which provides needed guardrails and requires more steps for transparency.
+Yet, working to repeal H.B.
+272 in the future will restore Utah Lake’s constitutional protection, ensuring Utah Lake is held in “public trust” in perpetuity for all Utahns, present and future.

 We call on Utahns from all political backgrounds to stand together to oppose this waste of taxpayer dollars that threatens our valley.
 Repealing H.B.
-272 will ensure that Utah Lake is managed responsibly for the people of Utah.
+272 in a future legislative session will ensure that Utah Lake is managed responsibly for the people of Utah.

 8 Reasons to Sign the Petition